-Forty hours a week is a lot of time to work, so when an individual puts in overtime – sometimes accruing 50 to 60 hours a week – they are doing so with the expectation that they are going to receive overtime pay.
-And as well they should.
+Forty hours a week is a lot of time to work, so when an individual puts in overtime – sometimes accruing 50 to 60 hours a week – they do so with the expectation that they are going to receive overtime pay.
+And they should.
 However, on occasion, an employer will feel that a worker is not entitled to overtime pay, and simply not compensate them for their extra effort.
 This is not only unfair, but it is also illegal for employees covered by the Fair Labor Standards Act (FLSA) and state law.
 The law strictly forbids “wage theft” which includes wrongfully holding back an employee’s wages or overtime.
 The law provides a variety of ways to penalize employers who violate the laws and compensate the employees whose wages and overtime were not paid.

-If you worked overtime, and if your employer failed to pay you for your extra hours, you are entitled to an unpaid overtime claim.
+If you worked overtime, and if your employer failed to pay you for your extra hours at the appropriate rate, you are entitled to an unpaid overtime claim.
 Wage and hour laws are in place in every state in the country in order to protect employees’ rights.
 Unfortunately, despite the Fair Labor Standards Act (FLSA) passed in 1938, unpaid overtime is still one of the most commonly litigated complaints in Virginia.
-If your employer has violated the FLSA or state wage and hour law, contact our Leesburg unpaid overtime attorneys at Simms Showers, LLP to learn more about how to file an unpaid overtime claim so that you may receive the pay you deserve for your extra efforts.
+If your employer has violated the FLSA or state wage and hour law, contact our Leesburg unpaid overtime attorneys at Simms Showers, LLP to learn more about how to file an unpaid overtime claim so that you may receive the pay you are due.

 When Am I Entitled to Overtime Pay?

 In addition to Virginia overtime requirements, the FLSA may also apply to your employer.
 A Virginia employer is covered by the FLSA if: